 The more recent history, which they were part of, started with a revolution in 2011, the so-called Arab Spring, in which so many people, many of them young, became politically active, joining demonstrations in Tahrir Square.
 It succeeded in toppling the government but the revolution did not bring about the hoped-for changes in the country.
 Even so, the people had changed, their minds and hearts had changed.
 And this is what you can see Egyptians exploring, a sense that they actually could determine the future and discover new freedoms in creative expression and entrepreneurship.
 They were struggling to realize that they indeed could do this, somehow still seeking permission to arise.

 The burned-out headquarters of Mubarek’s National Democratic Party, which last year stood out as a reminder of the revolution’s fury, had been completely demolished.
 Only sand and rubble remained in a fenced-off lot, next to the rose-colored Egyptian Museum.
 The people who pointed it out to me were smiling.
 It was a sign of change.

-The First Maker Faire in Egypt
+Not Impossible: The First Maker Faire in Egypt

 On March 7, the first Cairo Mini Maker Faire was held at the Greek Campus in Cairo, just off busy Tahrir Square.
 This…

 What I learned from my visit last year and again this year was that the Maker Movement is closely identified with the young people who are seeking positive change in Egypt and throughout the Muslim world.
 They are unhappy with their government, their education system and their economy.
 Even if their country appears broken, they are learning how to fix things.
 They are happy being together, learning from each other and reaching out beyond Egypt to share what they can do.